hypertuner/rfcs/hypertuner-pythonlib/0002-save-model.md

 # Drawbacks

 - It will take time to implement
-- It only supports PyTorch
+- It only supports PyTorch (for now)

 # Alternatives

-- People can use the built in save feature of their ml library (it will not store at a standardized location and will not plug into the HyperTuner GUI)
+- People can use the built in save feature of their ml library (it will not store at a standardized location and will not plug into the hypertuner GUI)

 # Adoption strategy